Xestra1/Python-Converter-Decimal-and-Binary/readme.md

 A basic decimal to binary converter that is built in python

 ## using the inputs and outputs
 Open input.txt and put in your binary or decimal numbers.
-Then, run main.py and answer the inputs.
-To look at formating options look at the README.md on github. dtb is decimal to binary and btd is binary to decimal.
+Then, Answer the input(s). dtb is decimal to binary and btd is binary to decimal.

+## Benchmarking
+- specs
+    - I5 8600k
+    - 32GB of ram
+- 1-10
+    - 0.0050 seconds - B-D
+    - 0.0018 seconds - D-B - Before optimizations
+    - 0.0018 seconds - D-B - After optimizations
+- 1-100
+    - 0.0025 seconds - B-D
+    - 0.0044 seconds - D-B - Before optimizations
+    - 0.0024 seconds - D-B - After optimizations
+- 1-10000
+    - 0.0816 seconds - B-D
+    - 47.7646 seconds - D-B - Before optimizations
+    - 0.093 seconds - D-B - After optimizations

 ## functions
 ### decimal to binary